 Square Rods - Square Feet Converter

-Convert between square rods and square feet using this area conversion tool.
-This converter is part of the full area converter.
-Simply choose whether you want to convert square rods to square feet or square feet to square rods, enter a value and click the 'convert' button.
-Reference charts are available down the page.
+Convert between square rods and square feet (ft²).
+This converter is part of the full area converter tool.
+Simply choose which unit you want to convert from and to, enter a value and click the 'convert' button.
+A reference chart can be found further down the page.

 Whilst every effort has been made in building this square rods - square feet converter, we are not to be held liable for any special, incidental, indirect or consequential damages or monetary losses of any kind arising out of or in connection with the use of the converter tools and information derived from the web site.
 This square rods - square feet converter is here purely as a service to you, please use it at your own risk.
 Do not use calculations for anything where loss of life, money, property, etc could result from inaccurate conversions.